 Drummer Dave Rowntree (David Alexander de Horner Rowntree!) joined the Labour Party and at first campaigned for election to Westminster Council, standing for the Marylebone High Street ward.
 The qualified lawyer is now a councilor on Norfolk County Council, winning his seat in 2017, bucking the election trend for an otherwise miserable time for Labour when the party lost many seats and councils.

 ELASTICA Their second album The Menace was not the prodigious unit-shifter that their debut album Elastica was (the biggest UK debut since Oasis – a position held for 10 years).
-When the band split from a combination of feuds, drug battles and disappointing sales, singer Justine Frischmann emigrated to Colorado, and studied Psychology of Art at university.
+When the band split because of a combination of disagreements, drug battles and disappointing sales, singer Justine Frischmann emigrated to Colorado, and studied Psychology of Art at university.

 She is now an established artist herself and has been nominated for the 2012 Marmite Art Prize.
 Drummer Justin Welch, moved to Devon, where he is a drum teacher in local schools.
 Guitarist Donna Matthews overcame heroin addiction and became a volunteer for the homeless in Kings Cross, converted to Christianity and it is rumoured she became a pastor.

 MENSWEAR Described by Blur’s Graham Coxon as the best-dressed band of the 90s, their rise and fall epitomized the rock n’ roll archetype.
 Menswear formed in 1994 in the Britpop capital Camden and hogged the indie press front pages… for a while.
 When they fell from favour, drummer Matt Everitt became a journalist, joining the news team at BBC 6 Music.
-Singer Johnny Dean was reported too be working in a mobile phone shop but there are reports that’s just a rumour and he is actually working for a firm specialising in the “after-sale support of cellular equipment”.
+Singer Johnny Dean was reported too be working in a mobile phone shop but is actually working for a firm specialising in the “after-sale support of cellular equipment”.
 Well that clears that one up!

 ECHOBELLY After debuting in 1994, their hit King of the Kerb became a bonafide indie-anthem, due in part to its hard hitting lyrics about social issues addressed by vocalist/songwriter Sonya Madan.
 Founder members Madan and guitarist Glenn Johansson still work together and their new band Calm of Zero has an acoustic emphasis.
 Guitarist Debbie Smith (formerly of Curve) works in London record shop Intoxica! as well as DJing in gay clubs.